-MHA shares its Data with various third parties for numerous reasons in order that its day to day activities are carried out in accordance with the Association's relevant policies and procedures.
-In order that MHA can monitor compliance by these third parties with Data Protection laws, the Association may require the third party organisations to enter in to an Agreement with MHA governing the processing of data, security measures to be implemented and responsibility for breaches.
-This will only apply in situations where the third party is a joint controller.
+MHA shares its Data with various third parties for numerous reasons in order that its day-to-day activities are carried out in accordance with the Association's relevant policies and procedures.
+In order that MHA can monitor compliance by these third parties with Data Protection laws, the Association may require the third-party organisations to enter in to an Agreement with MHA governing the processing of data, security measures to be implemented and responsibility for breaches.
+This will apply in situations where the third party is a joint controller.
+MHA may also enter into data sharing agreements with other independent controllers where MHA transfers data to those organisations.